shingt/GitHub-GraphQL-API-Example-iOS/README.md

 ## How to start

 - Open `GitHub-GraphQL-API-Example-iOS.xcodeproj`
 - Replace `YOUR_TOKEN` in `RepositoriesViewController` with your private access token on GitHub and build!
+(Make sure not to commit your token.)